db30/act-r-container/README.md

 Here are three ways that one could use this:

-1) From mybinder.org (or other BinderHub) to run ACT-R from Python in Jupyter notebooks without any local instalation necessary.
+1) From mybinder.org (or other BinderHub) to run ACT-R from Python in Jupyter notebooks without any local installation necessary.
 There are Jupyter notebooks with some simple examples of running things included, and this button will start it [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/db30/act-r-container/main?filepath=simple.ipynb)

 2) You can also use it to run on a machine which has Docker installed to avoid having to install a Lisp, quicklisp, and the ACT-R code.
-If you run it as shown below then you can also connect to the HTML Environment and Experiment window viewer, connect Python (or other remote interface) to it on the default ACT-R port (2650), and have the tutorial files copied from inside the container to a directory on the local machine where they can be editted and still accessed by ACT-R in the container from its actr7.x/tutorial directory (it won't overwrite any files already in that directory on the machine so you can safely work on those files accross different runs of the container).
+If you run it as shown below then you can also connect to the HTML Environment and Experiment window viewer, connect Python (or other remote interface) to it on the default ACT-R port (2650), and have the tutorial files copied from inside the container to a directory on the local machine where they can be editted and still accessed by ACT-R in the container from its actr7.x/tutorial directory (it won't overwrite any files already in that directory on the machine so you can safely work on those files across different runs of the container).
 There is an image already built on DockerHub so you can get it with this:

 docker pull db30/act-r-container